-- This piece of content describes baby bed bugs as small, easily seen in contrast to dark fabric, and extremely small.
+- This content describes baby bed bugs as small, easily seen in contrast to dark fabric, and extremely small.
 They can be overlooked by the naked eye.

 - Baby bed bugs can be found in homes, hotels, offices, or other buildings.